fiza-aslam/fiza-aslam.github.io/README.md

 ## 3. Process
 Tools that will be used: Excel for data cleaning and Rstudio for analysis and creating visualizations.
 To ensure for data integrity, limitations of datasets will be accounted for by using excel to clean the data.
-The cleaned dataset overcomes he limitations and hence contributes to the overall accuracy, completeness and consistency of the data.
+The cleaned dataset overcomes the limitations and hence contributes to the overall accuracy, completeness and consistency of the data.

 Data cleaning process for each dataset:
 - Weight log: As stated before, data has 33 individuals studied.
 However, for Weight data, only 8 of them are included.
 This small sample size can bias our results.
 Used the text to column function to split date and time into separate columns.